exceptionless/Exceptionless.Net/src/Platforms/Exceptionless.AspNetCore/readme.txt

 -------------------------------------
    Manually reporting an exception
 -------------------------------------
 By default the Exceptionless Client will report all unhandled exceptions.
 You can also manually send an exception by importing the Exceptionless namespace and calling the following method.

 exception.ToExceptionless().Submit()

+Please note that ASP.NET Core doesn't have a static http context.
+If possible, it is recommended that you set the HttpContext when submitting events.
+Doing so will allow the request and user information to be populated.
+You can do this by calling the SetHttpContext EventBuilder extension method.

+exception.ToExceptionless().SetHttpContext(ActionContext).Submit()

 -------------------------------------
       Documentation and Support
 -------------------------------------
 Please visit http://exceptionless.io for documentation and support.